 1999 was a year when pop was undergoing a dramatic transformation ahead of the new Millennium.
-In America, a new breed of ultra modern and super-slick popstars were being launched - and three with a long history together were leading the charge: Britney Spears, Justin Timberlake (with his group N Sync) and Christina Aguilera.
+In America a new range of ultra-modern, super-slick popstars were arriving off the conveyer belt - and leading the charge were three with a long history together: Britney Spears, Justin Timberlake (with his group NSync) and Christina Aguilera.

 The three of them found success in the early '90s as child stars on US variety show The Mickey Mouse Club, but 1999 was the year they each went truly global.